On the origin of globular clusters in a hierarchical Universe: Case studies: evolution of the GC mass function

 \section{Case studies: evolution of the GC mass function}

 Before analysing the predictions of our model in detail, we discuss two `case studies' to show how the mass distribution of stellar clusters evolves due to the physical mechanisms discussed in Section~\ref{sec:starcl} and implemented in our model.
+Our case studies correspond both to relatively low-mass galaxies because this allows us to visualize in some detail the evolution of their stellar cluster population.
+The corresponding history for more massive galaxies becomes more difficult to visualize, depending on the number of merger events suffered.

 Figure~\ref{fig:ex1} corresponds to a low-mass galaxy (the galaxy stellar mass at $z=0$ is $\sim 1.3\times10^9\,{\rm M}_{\sun}$) that experiences one single major merger event between $z=1.91$ and $z=2.07$ .
 The top left panel of Figure~\ref{fig:ex1} shows the mass distribution of stellar clusters associated with the two progenitors of the final galaxy at high redshift (a second progenitor exists only for those snapshots where a dotted line is plotted, i.e.\ from $z=3.06$ to $z=2.07$).
 At these early times, the distribution of young stellar clusters (those that are associated with the disk of our model galaxies) results from a `competition' between ongoing star formation and the efficient rapid disruption of clusters by tidal shocks.
 At the final redshift shown in this panel, the total mass in stellar clusters is actually larger than that predicted at even higher redshift for the most massive progenitor (compare the red solid line with the black solid line).
 The distributions shown in this panel also highlight the strong effect of our dynamical friction implementation, which we will return to below.
 The top-right panel again shows the distribution of stellar clusters in both progenitors at $z=2.07$ (solid and dotted black lines) and the distribution of clusters associated with the halo of the remnant galaxy after the major merger (dot-dashed lines).
 As detailed in Section~\ref{sec:merg}, we assume that the rapidly changing tidal field during the interaction leads to an efficient cluster disruption before the stellar clusters associated to the merging galaxies migrate to the halo of the remnant galaxy (dot-dashed brown line).
 At this point, the evolution of stellar clusters is driven by the slow evaporation phase described in Section~\ref{sec:se}.
 This slow evolution of the cluster mass function can be appreciated, down to $z=0$, in the bottom panels of Figure~\ref{fig:ex1}.
 At present, the mass distribution of the clusters associated with the model galaxy considered in this example peaks at $\sim 1.5\times10^5\,{\rm M}_{\sun}$, and corresponds to a specific frequency of $\sim 13.8$ ($\sim 6.3$ when considering only stellar clusters more massive than $10^5\,{M}_{\sun}$).